Next Workshop:

 HB & Supported Housing - Key Issues

-This day focuses on a small number of frequently discussed issues raised by local authorities in our postbag and on discussion forums.
-We approach the topics in roughly the order in which they would logically be considered when the Council is presented with a new scheme proposal.
+The Workshop focuses on a selection of frequently discussed issues raised by local authorities in our postbag and on discussion forums.

-Delegates might well have their own cases that they would like to put forward for discussion during the day: With sufficient notice we can incorporate your questions as case studies so please feel free to forward anything you would like to have raised!
+Delegates might well have their own cases that they would like to put forward for discussion during the day: With sufficient notice we can incorporate your questions as case studies, so please feel free to forward anything you would like us to consider to have raised!
+The Programme is flexible and may be revised/widened for any new FAQs that may arise up until the date the Workshop takes place.

 Presented by the “HB Anorak” Peter Barker who has many years’ experience dealing with complex supported accommodation case work and representing both local authorities and providers in appeal cases.